 Dave Regan is president of SEIU United Healthcare Workers West (SEIU-UHW), a union that represents more than 150,000 healthcare workers in California.
-He also is a vice president of the 2.2 million-member Service Employees International Union (SEIU).
+He also is a vice president of the two million-member Service Employees International Union (SEIU).

 In 2011, Regan was elected SEIU-UHW president, and along with more than 300 members formed the largest, democratically elected union executive board in California.
 The newly elected board is focused on improving healthcare in California, including reducing the prevalence of manageable and preventable chronic diseases like heart disease, asthma, obesity and diabetes that drive healthcare costs and lead to a poorer quality of life for millions of people in California.
 To that end the board launched “Let’s Get Healthy California” in 2011.
 Under this banner, Regan and SEIU-UHW members have already: